7urtles/Nginx-Django-Deployment/README.md

 # Nginx-Django-Deployment
-Script to build/configure and Ngninx server and deploy your Django project to an Ubuntu 20.4 LTS web-server
+Script to build/configure and Ngninx server and deploy your Django project to an Ubuntu 20.4 LTS install

 Using another operating system or Linux build will require modifying the install script!
 ----------------------------------------------------------------------------------------